radimsmid/doc.bigclown.cz/docs/core-module-setup-windows.md

 Otherwise download latest [GNU ARM Embedded Toolchain](https://launchpad.net/gcc-arm-embedded/+download) for Windows.
 We would suggest the installer because it is easiest solution.
 Install the GCC compiler and in the last wizard screen after the instalation **select that you would like to add the tools to the PATH environment variable.**

+If you use more toolchains, change TOOLCHAIN variable to your absolute path in the Makefile.
+You have to use `/` symbol instead of `\`.

+`TOOLCHAIN = "C:/Program Files (x86)/GNU Tools ARM Embedded/5.4 2016q3/bin/arm-none-eabi-"`

 ## How to install buildsystem